Video Course: Learn

 Benefits of Learning Mongolian

 Mongolian might not seem like one of the languages that make practical sense to study and learn, but there is more to it.
 It’s a language that is growing and in the future, more and more people will start to speak Mongolian as the Mongolian population increases and as Mongolia develops economically.

-On a less practical note, it’s such an exotic language to learn and is unique different from many languages around the world.
+On a less practical note, it’s such an exotic language to learn and is uniquely and different from many languages around the world.
 It mixes harsh with very soft and soothing sounds, so the language blends the best of both worlds.
-A lot of people find the Mongolian language pleasing and soothing to the ears.
+A lot of people find the Mongolian language pleasing and soothing to their ears.

 How Difficult is Mongolian?

-People mostly seem to have problem with the pronunciation of some words that are guttural and tongue twisting.
-Mongolian words can mean different things based on how long you hold the vowel and subtle tonal differences.
+People mostly seem to have problems with the pronunciation of some words that are guttural and tongue-twisting.
+Mongolian words can mean different things based on vowel harmony and some other subtle differences.

 How Long Does Learning Mongolian Take?

 Learning the basics of the language will take 2-3 months.
 You will be able to learn the alphabet and some phrases to get you by the country.
 However, depending on how serious you are, it could be shorter or longer.

 If you want to become fluent it will take a few years to speak fluently with consistent practices, perhaps 3-5 years depending on the learner.
 But becoming a natural as if you could speak like a native or even advanced to a philosopher level will take a lifelong devotion to the language.